c-morris/BGPExtrapolator/README.md

 | -d --depref-table | depref-results | name of the depref results table (if -d 1)
 | -o --inverse-results-table | extrapolation-inverse-results | name of the inverse results table
 | -l --log-folder | disabled | enables the logger and specifies a folder to save log files

+**-v**
+This tells whether or not to run the ROV version of the extrapolator.
+There can only be one of these flags out of the different versions of the extrapolator built in this framework,

+**-f**
+Allows specification of the name of the simulation announcements table

+**-u**

+Allows specification of the name of the tracked ases table for attackers and victims

+**-t**

+A list of space-separated names of ROVpp policy tables.

+**-z**

+This constant has two purposes, specify the number of ezBGPsec rounds and enable the EZBGPsec portion of the project.
+If the round number is equal to 0, then EZBGPsec will not run.

+**-n**

+This is for intermediate attacks in EZBGPsec.
+This specifies how many ASes an attacker will make up between it and the origin (the intent is to shift the blame and avoid Community Detection).
+This only modifies the priority of the announcement.

+**-b**

+Sometimes an AS has a tie between two different announcements for the same prefix.
+This field decides whether the tiebrake is random or not.
+The random tiebrake is probably closer to reality, but unhelpful during testing when consistent results are desired.

 **-i**